 This process can also be a lifesaver if you’re running short on time.
 Cards on the table, I hate when organisations put themselves in the position of having to sell sponsorship with a short lead-time, but I am a realist and know it does happen.
-It could be that the event itself transpired with a short lead-time.
+It could be that the property itself transpired with a short lead-time.
 You could be trying to recover from staffing or management issues that stagnated the sales process.
 Your sales could have been so slow you realised you needed to overhaul your approach late in the piece.

 Whatever the reason, you may not have the time to do a full deliberation on each and every potential sponsor, or the size of your team may present a challenge.
 That’s not saying that you don’t customise each and every significant sponsorship, because you still need to.
 What this does, however, is give you a big selection of go-to ideas that you can use as-is, adjust for specific needs, deconstruct and reassemble, or use as inspiration – “Well, this idea wouldn’t really work, but it gives me another idea.
 How about if we…?”

 Here are the steps to conduct your own “invention test”:

 Do a rough list of categories and/or specific sponsors you’d like to approach for sponsorship.
 This does not mean you will necessarily approach all of them or that there aren’t plenty of other categories you’ll be exploring.
 Our goal here is to generate a lot of creative ideas, not to create specific offers.
 (In a perfect world, you would have the time and team to do this process for each specific offer.
 This is not the perfect situation.)